timmyyuan/build-whole-program-into-LLVM-IR/chromium.md

 use_lld = false
 # use (ESC + :wq) to quit vi/vim
 ```
-disable NACL (native client) is necessary because NACL will use its built-in compiler which do not support '-flto'.
+disable NACL (native client) is necessary because its built-in compiler does not support '-flto'.

 ## modify build system files